DrQJojo/651FinalProject/ReadMe.txt

 	implements normalization and PCA, creates data_train_pca.parquet and data_test_pca.parquet files, builds 4 different models and trains them using cross validation and grid search.

+The original dataset can be downlonaded at https://www.kaggle.com/datasets/lorentzyeung/price-paid-data-202304